Mozambique army, Islamist insurgents battle in town close to gas projects - police

-MAPUTO, March 23 (Reuters) - Mozambique’s army is battling Islamist insurgents in a town in the country’s north, close to billion-dollar gas projects being developed by Exxon Mobil and Total, police said.
+MAPUTO (Reuters) - Mozambican troops battled Islamist insurgents in a town in a northern town on Monday close to billion-dollar gas projects being developed by Exxon Mobil and Total, police said.

 Mocimboa da Praia is about 350 km (220 miles) by road from the city of Pemba in Mozambique’s northernmost province of Cabo Delgado and is just south of the Afungi peninsula, where gas projects worth $60 billion are located.

-The town was until recently the main airport for workers travelling to the site, until a landing strip was built at Afungi itself, and its port is also used for some cargo deliveries for the projects.
+The town is strategically important to the projects.
+Until recently it was the main airport for workers travelling to the site, before a landing strip was built at Afungi itself, and its port is also used for some cargo deliveries for the projects.

 “Mocimboa da Praia is currently an active combat zone,” Rafael told reporters at the police headquarters in Maputo.

-The army was doing all it could to restore security and warning people to stay away, he said.
+The army was doing all it could to restore security, he said warning people to stay away.

+Security analysts said parts of the town, including the army barracks, were reportedly occupied by the attackers.

-The insurgents started staging attacks in Cabo Delgado in 2017, threatening security in a nation set to become a global gas exporter following one of the biggest gas finds in a decade offshore of the province.
+The insurgents started staging attacks in Cabo Delgado in 2017, threatening security in a nation set to become a global gas exporter following one of the biggest gas finds in a decade offshore Cabo Delgado.

 Little is known about the insurgents, though initial attacks were claimed by a group known as Ahlu Sunnah Wa-Jama.
 More recently, Islamic State has claimed a number of attacks.